execjosh/atom-file-types/README.md

 Specify additional file types for languages.

+Note: A subset of this functionality is now available directly in Atom - see [Customizing Language Recognition](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_customizing_language_recognition) in the Flight Manual.

 ## Extension Matchers

 To map a filetype to a new language, use the `file-types` option.
 Specify the extension